 A full set of Graduated Filters will give you total exposure control over your landscape photography.
 You will produce better-quality photos with a set of grads and nice light.

 The cost of a full set and adapters and holders is prohibitive.
 Some lenses, like the Nikor 14-24mm need even more expensive adapter kits.
 Square filters are more fragile than circular filters.
 Although they don’t have to be made of glass,.
 Hi-Tech produces plastic Grad Filters.

 Keeping your filters working properly mostly involves keeping them clean and scratch-free.
 I find that the Circluar filters are easier to keep scratch-free.
 This is mostly because they are encased within a metal ring, which offers protection around the edges of the glass.
 The metal rim is also a place where you can handle the filter without getting finger prints on the surface.

 How do you clean a Solid ND filter?

 I have only ever used a blower and a dry cloth.
 My cloths are just the basic cloths that you buy in the supermarket for glasses.
 These micro-fibre cloths are designed for your reading glasses, but they work perfectly for cleaning your lens glass and filter.
 It is important to start with the blower to remove any surface dirt before rubbing the glass with a cloth.
 I could never get on with compressed air, but if you are a passenger in a car, you can hold your filter out the can window for a good blower.
 More adventurous photographers could get their filters out on the back of a motorcycle.

 - Use a blower (or compressed air) before using the cloth

 - Rub the surface of the filter with a clean, dry micro-fiber cloth

-- Clean lens and inside of the ND filter before screwing the filter on the lens.
+- Clean the lens and inside of the ND filter before screwing the filter on the lens.

-The rubbing action should be circular and starting from the center of the filter glass.
+The rubbing action should be circular, starting from the centre of the filter glass.
 Add a little breath for stubborn dirt.